nasa/icarous/C++/Modules/README.md

 ```

 - Make sure `libwrap.so` is symbolically linked to `libwrap.so.x`,
-  which in turn is a symbolic link to the actual library `libwrap.so.x.x.x`
+  which in turn is a symbolic link to the actual library `libwrap.so.x.x.x`.

-### Multiib
+### Multilib
 - Make sure g++multlib, gcc-multilib are installed/updated.